The need to read a map and navigate using a compass these days is dead, right? Wrong!

 It turns out that in an age where everything is digital, ubiquitous, wireless and available via a touch screen, the dying skill of being able to navigate safely out on the hills and mountains is, quite literally, putting lives at risk.

-In an article in the Telegraph in August 2016, mountain experts from the Lake District raised concerns over a lack of “basic” outdoor skills such as map reading and the use of a compass, and an over reliance on mobile phone-based GPS.
+In an article in the Telegraph, mountain experts from the Lake District raised concerns over a lack of “basic” outdoor skills such as map reading and the use of a compass, and an over reliance on mobile phone-based GPS.
 The advice from the mountain rescue services is very clear: use a GPS if you want to, but always carry a paper map and compass, oh, and know how to use them!

 Learning about bearings and grid references might sound a bit boring, but understanding the use of a map and compass doesn’t have to be a formal or serious business (it could be, of course).
 A less threatening and more enjoyable way – particularly for families – could be to use a map skills-based treasure hunt to teach the basics whilst having fun at the same time.

 A step-by-step to setting up your own treasure hunt

 The main point of the treasure hunt is to get people (adults and children) using a map to navigate their way around the festival area, looking for activity cards and completing map-based tasks - we wanted the treasure hunt to be fun as well as educational (teach map reading concepts).